redhat-performance/clusterbuster/docs/clusterbuster.md

 clusters.
 Its purpose is to simplify running workloads from the command line and does not require external resources such as Elasticsearch to operate.
-This is written by [Robert Krawitz](mailto:rlk@redhat.com) and is part of my OpenShift tools package.
-The main package is written in bash.
+This is written by [Robert Krawitz](mailto:rlk@redhat.com).
+The main package is written in bash;
+reporting and actual workloads are written in Python.

 It is also intended to be fairly straightforward to add new workloads as plugins.
-Yes, it is possible to have a plugin architecture with bash!
+Yes, it is possible to implement a plugin architecture with bash!

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**